 Orland murderer granted parole

 Aug.
-26—After being denied parole at three previous hearings, a convicted Orland murderer was granted parole earlier this month.
+31—After being denied parole at three previous hearings, a convicted Orland murderer was granted parole earlier this month.

 Assistant District Attorney Ruby Neumann virtually appeared at a parole board hearing at Ironwood State Prison in Blythe on Aug.
 18 to oppose the possible release of Kenneth Eugene Hale.